 Prior to termination, the candidate will be provided with verbal and written notification of impending probation and/or termination.
 The Chair of the SOE will call a meeting of the SOE faculty and content area faculty advisor(s) if necessary to review the issue(s).
 A meeting with the candidate may be necessary to gather information, discuss the issue, and review, if the possibility exists, alternate options to termination.
 If a viable option exists, the candidate and the committee negotiate a plan of action specifying steps to be taken toward resolution.
 The candidate's advisor(s) oversee(s) the completion of the contract.
 A final interview with a committee composed of faculty/advisors and selected peer representatives is conducted to determine if the contract has been successfully completed.
-The Chair of the SOE will provide written notification of the SOE will also notify TEAC members in writing when circumstances for a candidate have resulted in a review and the outcome of that review.
+The Chair of the SOE will provide written notification of the committee's decision within five (5) working days of the scheduled meeting.
+The Chair of the SOE will also notify TEAC members in writing when circumstances for a candidate have resulted in a review and the outcome of that review.
 Decisions made by the committee can be appealed by the candidate filing an appeal or grievance.
 This grievance procedure is found in the Brescia University Student Handbook.